ad-si/adriansieber-com/_drafts/2018-03-20_cli-ukulele-fingering-chart-in-haskell.md

 **TLDR:**
 This is a tutorial on how to write a CLI tool in Haskell to display fingering charts for the Ukulele in your terminal.
-As it's written in [literate Haskell] the post also contains the complete code for the program itself.
+As this post is written in [literate Haskell], it also contains the complete code for the program itself.
 If you just want to use the tool check out the [short how to](#literate-haskell-how-to) at the end.

 [literate Haskell]: https://en.wikipedia.org/wiki/Literate_programming

-While I originally started to write this in JavaScript 2 years ago (I thought it's about time to finish it 😛),
-I recently got introduced to Haskell and it's awesome.
+While I originally started to write this 2 years ago (I thought it's about time to finish it 😛) in JavaScript, I recently got introduced to Haskell and it's awesome.
 [Especially for building CLI tools][cli-tools].

 [cli-tools]: